|The Well of Lost Plots|

 37: Which parishioner of Joffy's is profoundly deaf?

 38: Highlight at least one outbreak of Churchillianism in TN3

 Again, a lot of rampant speculation over this one, which leads me to believe that a lot of what we say Churchill also said at some time.
 The places I was looking for was at Tweed and Libris' final march to push UltraWord, specifically: 'History will be good to us for we shall write it!' and 'Broad sunlit uplands' - a favourite of Winston's.
 There are a few others, too - I thought it was amusing to subvert Winston's rhetoric for evil usage.

 39: What car does Thursday drive when we first meet her?

 It's a Pontiac. slightly battered.
-She doesn't buy the Porsche until she arrives in Swindon.
+She doesn't buy the Speedster until she arrives in Swindon.

 40: What year did Sergeant Tozer die?

 Eight years on, Thursday says, from the date of the charge - so that must be 1981 if the charge happened in 1973.